pcapriotti/optparse-applicative/README.md

 a full list of builders and modifiers.

-There are four different kinds of options in `optparse-applicative`: regular options, flags, arguments and commands.
+There are four different kinds of options in `optparse-applicative`: regular options, flags, arguments, and commands.
 In the following, we will go over each one of these and describe the builders that can be used to create them.

 ### Regular options